The-going/evlproject/content/pipeline/optimistic.md

 manipulating the processor interrupt state, reducing the cost of interrupt masking for the common case of absence of interrupts.

-In Dovetail's two-stage pipeline, the head stage protects from interrupts by disabling them in the CPU's status register as usual, while the root stage disables interrupts only virtually.
+In Dovetail's two-stage pipeline, the oob stage protects from interrupts by disabling them in the CPU's status register as usual, while the in-band stage disables interrupts only virtually.
 A stage for which interrupts are disabled is said to be *stalled*.
 Conversely, *unstalling* a stage means re-enabling interrupts for it.

 {{% notice warning %}}
-Obviously, stalling the head stage implicitly means disabling further IRQ receipts for the root stage down the pipeline too.
+Obviously, stalling the oob stage implicitly means disabling further IRQ receipts for the in-band stage down the pipeline too.
 {{% /notice %}}

-## Interrupt deferral for the *root stage*
+## Interrupt deferral for the *in-band stage*

-When the root stage is stalled because the virtual interrupt disable flag is set, any IRQ event which was not immediately delivered to the *head stage* is recorded into a per-CPU log, postponing delivery to the in-band kernel handler.
+When the in-band stage is stalled because the virtual interrupt disable flag is set, any IRQ event which was not immediately delivered to the *oob stage* is recorded into a per-CPU log, postponing delivery to the in-band kernel handler.

-Such delivery is deferred until the in-band kernel code clears the virtual interrupt disable flag by calling `local_irq_enable()` or any of its variants, which unstalls the root stage.
+Such delivery is deferred until the in-band kernel code clears the virtual interrupt disable flag by calling `local_irq_enable()` or any of its variants, which unstalls the in-band stage.
 When this happens, the interrupt state is resynchronized by playing the log, firing the in-band handlers for which an IRQ event is pending.